What is Mid Century Modern?

 • Natural Materials: Wood, leather, and stone are often paired with modern materials like plastic or steel.

-• Neutral and Vibrant Colors: The palette typically includes earthy tones and pops of bold colors like mustard yellow, teal, or orange.
+• Neutral Tones & Colours: The palette typically includes earthy tones and pops of bold colors like mustard yellow, teal, or orange.

 Armchairs

-Armchairs epitomize mid-century modern design through their innovative use of materials and ergonomic forms.
-The Wassily Chair by Marcel Breuer, designed in 1925, features a tubular steel frame and canvas straps, showcasing a minimalist aesthetic that remains influential.
+Armchairs epitomize mid-century modern design through material innovation and aesthetics.
+For example, The Wassily Chair by Marcel Breuer, designed in 1925, features a tubular steel frame and canvas straps, showcasing a minimalist aesthetic that remains influential.
+To be honest, this chair’s design is not far from an industrial & contemporary look too.

 Sideboards

-Mid-century modern sideboards are celebrated for their sleek profiles and multifunctionality.
-Often crafted from rich woods like teak or walnut, these pieces feature minimalist hardware and tapered legs, embodying the era’s emphasis on simplicity and practicality.
+Mid-century modern sideboards have sleek profiles and are multifunctional.
+Crafted from rich woods like teak or walnut, they have minimalist hardware and tapered legs, embodying the era’s emphasis on simplicity and practicality.
 Designers such as Florence Knoll integrated these elements into their creations, producing sideboards that serve both aesthetic and functional purposes.

 Furniture

-The furniture of this era is distinguished by its organic shapes, clean lines, and innovative use of materials.
+The furniture of this era is distinguished by organic shapes, use of natural materials and an input of ergonomics.
 Designers like Hans Wegner, a pioneer of the Danish Modern movement, crafted pieces that combined form and function seamlessly.
-The use of new materials, such as molded plywood and tubular steel, allowed for the creation of lightweight and durable furniture that was both practical and visually appealing.
+Using timber, plywood and tubular steel, allowed for the creation of lightweight furniture that was both practical and visually appealing.

 Tables